Dominik-developer/Dominik-developer/README.md

 <p> HTML, CSS, PHP, C, C++ </p>

 ## Info:

-  <br> * I use JS in my projects but 90% of it is from web so i do not include that in my stats.
+  * I use JS in my projects but 90% of it is from web so i do not include that in my stats.
-  <br> * I am looking for PHP intership for summer 2025 (other languages are also okay)
+  * I am looking for PHP intership for summer 2025 (other languages are also okay)

 ## Documentation:
   <b>‼️ If you need documentation to project create issue, tag me and I will add it. ‼️</b>